nes14/nes14.github.io/_posts/2014-12-8-Ruby-On-Rails.md

 ###Where we are so far
 At this point we have rails, ruby and the database installed and up to date.
-We are going to create a blog on our system and run it locally by creating a local server.
+We are going to create a simple web app on our system and run it locally by creating a local server.
 (I know that sounds like some hacker stuff)

 ###Help
 By running the following code you will be met with some very helpful information on what the keyboard shortcuts are for rails.